The dynamics of digits: Calculating pi with Galperin's billiards: Introduction

-The problem of the ergodic motion of two balls within two walls was posed in the book by Sinai\cite{SinaiBook}.
-He showed that the configuration space of the system is limited to a triangle and, thus, the problem is equivalent to a billiard with the same opening angle.
-Also Sinai used ``billiard variables'' such that the absolute value of the rescaled velocity is conserved and the product of the vector of the rescaled velocities with the vector $(\sqrt{M},\sqrt{m})$ is constant.
-The number of collisions in a ``gas of two molecules'' was given in the book by Galperin and Zemplyakov~\cite{GalperinBook} in 1990, although no relation to the digits of $\pi$ was given at that moment.
-Similarly, Tabachnikov in his 1995 book\cite{TabachnikovBook} argued that the number of collisions is always finite and provided the same expression for it.
-In the 90s in Galperin's seminars the way to extract digits of $\pi$ from the billiard was explained.
-In year 2001 Galperin published a short article on that procedure in Russian\cite{Galperin2001} and in year 2003 in English~\cite{Galperin2003}.
+The history of this elegant method begins with the problem posed by Sinai~\cite{SinaiBook} of the ergodic motion of two balls within two walls.
+He showed that the configuration space of the system is limited to a triangle and, thus the problem is equivalent to a billiard with the same opening angle.
+Furthermore, Sinai used ``billiard variables'' such that the absolute value of the rescaled velocity is conserved and the product of the vector of the rescaled velocities with the vector $(\sqrt{M},\sqrt{m})$ is constant.
+The number of collisions in a ``gas of two molecules'' was given in the book by Galperin and Zemlyakov~\cite{GalperinBook} in 1990, although no relation to the digits of $\pi$ was given at that moment.
+Similarly, Tabachnikov in his 1995 book~\cite{TabachnikovBook} argued that the number of collisions is always finite and provided the same expression for it.
+The way to extract digits of $\pi$ from the billiard was explained in Galperin's seminars in the 1990s.
+In~2001 Galperin published a short article on that procedure in Russian\cite{Galperin2001} and in 2003 in English~\cite{Galperin2003}.
 This fascinating problem was given as a motivating example in the introduction of another book by Tabachnikov, Ref.~\cite{TabachnikovBook2005}, illustrating trajectory unfolding.
 Gorelyshev in Ref.~\cite{Gorelyshev2006} applied adiabatic approximation to the two-ball problem and found a conserved quantity, namely the action, close to the point of return.
-Weidman~\cite{Weidman2013} found two invariants of motion, corresponding to ball-ball and ball-wall collisions.
-He noted that the terminal collision distinguishes between even and odd digits.
-Davis in Ref.~\cite{Davis2015} solved the equations of motion as a system of two linear equations for ball-ball and ball-wall collisions, finding the rotation angle from determinantal equation.
+Weidman~\cite{Weidman2013} found two invariants of motion, corresponding to ball--ball and ball--wall collisions and he noted that the terminal collision distinguishes between even and odd digits.
+Davis in Ref.~\cite{Davis2015} solved the equations of motion as a system of two linear equations for ball--ball and ball--wall collisions, finding the rotation angle from determinantal equation.
 In addition to the energetic circle~\cite{Galperin2001}, defining the velocities, he expressed the balls positions as a function of the number of collisions.
-A number of related systems was recently studied, including two balls in one dimension with gravity~\cite{Whelan1990}, dynamics of polygonal billiards~\cite{Gutkin1996} and a ping-pong ball between two cannonballs~\cite{Redner2004}.
+Related systems studied by similar methods include two balls in one dimension with gravity~\cite{Whelan1990}, dynamics of polygonal billiards~\cite{Gutkin1996} and a ping-pong ball between two cannonballs~\cite{Redner2004}.